DolorHunter/W3Notepad/computerarchitecture/chep6.md

 * Which ones cause stalls in a pipelined machine?
   * `For all of them, we need to ensure semantics of the program is correct(底线)`
   * **Flow dependences always need to be obeyed** because they constitute true dependence on a value
-  * `Anti and output dependences exist due to limited number of registers in the CPU`
+  * `Anti and output dependencies exist due to limited number of registers in the CPU`
     * They are **dependence on a name**, not a value
     * We will later see what we can do about them